-You can keep in touch with your former clients by leaving a positive comment or doing a quick check on them through social media channels.
-Social workers, just like social networking, is always at the center of everything which makes it crucial in supporting and connecting the people around them.
-Your job, your life and those people you help are better off if you participate and join.
+You can keep in touch with your former clients by leaving positive comments or doing a quick check on them through social media channels.
+Social workers, just like social networking, are always at the center of everything which makes it crucial in supporting and connecting the people around them.
+Your job, your life, and those people you help are better off if you participate and join.

-We’re now living in a digital era where digitization influence almost every facet of our lives, be it at home, school or work – we are under the influence of digital revolution.
-It’s no longer surprising that it also invade the social work industry.
-With too many changes and development taking place left and right, there’s no better way to us than to adapt them and go forward.
+We’re now living in a digital era where digitization influences almost every facet of our lives, be it at home, school, or work – we are under the influence of the digital revolution.
+It’s no longer surprising that it also invades the social work industry.
+With too many changes and development taking place left and right, there’s no better way for us than to adapt them and go forward.
 And social work is no exception.

 Apart from spending the big chunk of his time running LinkVista Digital Inc., Patrick Panuncillon also has his hand full in content writing.
 He likes to give a fraction of his time in writing just about anything related to his expertise such as content marketing, technology and web design and development.
 Patrick’s multi-slasher bio also includes gaming and photography.